 - Name, title, institution, and contact information of nominator (if different)

-- A summary of the program, addressing:
+- A two-page summary of the program, addressing:

 - Title and description of the program (including intended programmatic outcomes)

 - Evidence of how effective the program was at achieving its goals through program evaluations

 - What stakeholders were involved and who should be credited with the project